Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Introduction

-In this work, we undertake a complementary approach to the analysis of the local self-energies.
-Exploiting the fact that the RPS for the self-energies can be recast as a continued fraction (CF), we analyse the latter's convergence.
-The very nature of the analysis means that it goes far beyond the leading-order treatment of Ref.~\cite{duthie2020selfconsistent}.
-This treatment is closer in spirit to that of Anderson's original work~\cite{anderson1958absence} on localisation.
-Additionally, we also truncate the continued fraction at arbitrary order, and perform a self-consistent analysis at that order; which yields quantitatively the same results for the localisation phase diagram as the convergence of the continued fraction, as well as very good agreement with the leading-order theory~\cite{duthie2020selfconsistent}.
-Going to such high orders not only uncovers finer structure within the phases, such as hierarchical spectral gaps, but also makes a case for the robustness of the leading-order theory.
-We note here that the results from all three approaches -- the leading-order self-consistent theory, convergence of continued fractions, and higher-order self consistent theory -- are found to be in excellent agreement with numerical results obtained from exact diagonalisation for a broad class of quasiperiodic chains.
+Exploiting the fact that the RPS for the local self-energies can be recast as a continued fraction (CF), we analyse the latter's convergence -- a treatement that is close in spirit to that of Anderson's original work~\cite{anderson1958absence} on localisation.
+The CF at any arbitrary order $\ell$ explicitly takes as input the quasiperiodic potentials at all sites within a distance $\ell$ from the site in question.
+Additionally, we also truncate the continued fraction at arbitrary order, and perform a self-consistent analysis at that order; which yields quantitatively the same results for the localisation phase diagram as the convergence of the continued fraction, as well as very good agreement with the leading-order theory.
+Going to higher orders uncovers finer structures within the phases which are not obtained at leading-order level, such as hierarchical spectral gaps and additional structures in the distributions of the self-energies, which reflect the deterministic, quasiperiodic nature of the potentials.
+It also makes a case for the robustness of the leading-order theory with regard to the location of mobility edges.
+We note here that the results obtained are found to be in excellent agreement with numerical results obtained from exact diagonalisation for a broad class of quasiperiodic chains.

 We turn now to an overview of the paper.